andrewdmcleod/layer-apache-hue/README.md

 log in.

 The allowed Hadoop cluster operations should be available from the web interface.
+By default HDFS file browsing and Hadoop job browsing should be available.
-Additional features will be made available as you relate hue to other charms, as described below.
+Additional features will be made available as you relate Hue to other charms, as described below.